ibab/lhcb-software/Gauss/Gen/GenTune/options/example/README.txt

 $ gaudirun.py MC_LHCb_GENERIC.py

-This will create the 'myRivetGaussMC.aida' file as output which can be further processed with Rivet built-in scripts to obtain, for instance, a nice web page presenting all the histograms:
+This will create the 'myRivetGaussMC.yoda' file as output which can be further processed with Rivet built-in scripts to obtain, for instance, a nice web page presenting all the histograms:

-$ rivet-mkhtml myRivetGaussMC.aida
+$ rivet-mkhtml myRivetGaussMC.yoda
 $ firefox ./plots/index.html &

-The setEnvRivet BASH script is provided to properly set the environment before running either an analysis plugin in GenTune itself (e.g. overriding plugin meta- information) or using the auxiliary Rivet tools to further process the output histograms.
+The setenvRivet BASH script is provided to properly set the environment before running either an analysis plugin in GenTune itself (e.g. overriding plugin meta- information) or using the auxiliary Rivet tools to further process the output histograms.
 See the Rivet manual for more specific information on these environment variables.

+The file MC_Generic_Test.py is an option file used internally by the package automated tests in order to run the analysis given as example here.
+In case you modify it or the Rivet analysis module code do not expect the package tests to work any more.